garrandall/popular-music-data/tracks/money-in-the-bank-lil-scrappy-young-buck.md

 Shawty what you drank

 (Lil Scrappy)
-I'ma get that, dough and f**k with dem, hoes
+I'ma get that, dough and fuck with dem, hoes
 Young ladied that know me know Scrappy's a, pro
 Fill up at the, bar go get a mas-sage
 Find me a couple we can make it a, me-nage